morrovian/frohmanbracket/README.md

 If you are simply experimenting on the code, download Tangela.py and run it.
 You essentially have two options for computing a polynomial.

-If you're trying to compute the polynomial of a knot you already have some info about (like it's listing in the knot table), you can look up the braid notation at https://knotinfo.math.indiana.edu/index2.php to get the fastest results.
+If you're trying to compute the polynomial of a knot you already have some info about (like its listing in the knot table), you can look up the braid notation at https://knotinfo.math.indiana.edu/index2.php to get the fastest results.

 E.g. a figure-eight in KnotInfo has braid notation {1,-2,1,-2}.
 Run this in Tangela.py as "slthree_braid([1,-2,1,-2])" to get "1y^18 - 1y^6 + 1 - 1y^-6 + 1y^-18".
 Notice that in KnotInfo, the notation is in curly brackets, but in Python, it is put in as square brackets.